Home of the Phone Free Commute

 And it worked - spectacularly.
 Not only did I stop picking up my phone automatically, not only did I feel tonnes better, but my work worries stopped following me home.

-As I get further and further into this adventure, what started as a desperate fix has turned into a deep curiosity: what happens if you just wait?
-(I mean not just for the train).
+As I get further and further into this adventure, what started as a desperate fix has turned into a deep curiosity.

 I’m fascinated by Buddhist philosophy, and want to understand the trillion-dollar distraction machine through this lens.